drblallo/rlc/docs/sphinx_doc/interoperating.md

 /tmp/exec # [15]
 ```

-This example shows most of the functinalities you may need in C, there is only one missing thing, which is how do you call C from rulebook.
+This example shows most of the functionalities you may need in C, there is only one missing thing, which is how do you call C from rulebook.

 ### Calling C from rulebook